datacite/tasks/DesignOps/developmnet-life-cyle.md

-## DesignOps: Implementation of the Development Life Cycle

-## This is not a Static Development Life Cycle
+## This is not a Static Development Journey

 Think about it as a Product.
 We release an MVP and then we iterate to improve it.